 Kangaroo Island Wildlife Experiences

 One of the best things about Kangaroo Island wildlife is you can see so much of it for free.
-Because the island is relatively remote, undeveloped and free from many introduces species, there is abundant wildlife in the conservation and national parks.
+Because the island is relatively remote, undeveloped and free from many introduced species, there is abundant wildlife in the conservation and national parks.
 You will likely come across kangaroos, wallabies, koalas and reptiles as you drive between locations so keep an eye out and take extra care if you drive at night.

 There are several locations where you pay to go on tours or get into wildlife reserves or conservation parks.
 Guided tours are a great way to see some of Kangaroo Island’s rarer species and get to more remote coastal locations.
 There are a few nature parks on Kangaroo Island which have an entrance fee.
 Keep in mind that as well as providing wildlife experiences, these places also play an important role in the protection of the island’s animals and the cost of entry helps with their conservation efforts.